ShadeLab/PAPER_Stopnisek_2021_Soil_aggregates/README.md

-# Soil particle size, soil chemistry and ammonia oxydizers
+# Soil particle size, soil chemistry and ammonia oxidizers

 This is the repository for the project *"Ammonia oxidizing communities are more impacted by the soil nitrogen species than by the soil particle size"*.